Altior: 2014–2015: National Hunt Flat races

 Altior began his racing career in a National Hunt Flat race at Market Rasen Racecourse on 18 May in which he started the 4/6 favourite in a seven-runner field.
 Ridden by Nico de Boinville he led from the start and won in "impressive" style by fourteen lengths.
-After an absence of nearly nine months the gelding returned in a Listed National Hunt Flat race at Newbury Racecourse in which he started favourite and finished third behind Barters Hill and Buveur d'Air (also trained by Henderson).
-He was then sent to Ireland for the Grade 1 Champion INH Flat Race at Punchestown on 29 April and finished sixth of the thirteen runner behind Bellshill.
+After an absence of nearly nine months the gelding returned in a Listed National Hunt Flat race at Newbury Racecourse.
+Ridden by Barry Geraghty, he started favourite and finished third behind Barters Hill and Buveur d'Air (also trained by Henderson).
+He was then sent to Ireland for the Grade 1 Champion INH Flat Race at Punchestown on 29 April and, ridden by K. Harrington, finished sixth of the thirteen runners behind Bellshill.

 2015/2016 season: Novice hurdles

 In the 2015/2016 National Hunt season Altior was campaigned in novice hurdle races.
 He made his debut over obstacles at Chepstow Racecourse on 10 October and won by thirty-four lengths from Murray Mount.
-Three weeks later he won at Ascot Racecourse beating Ch'Tibello by one and a quarter lengths despite making a bad mistake at the final flight of hurdles.
+He was ridden by de Boinville, who would go on to ride him in all his races, except for three in November and December 2016 when he was out through injury.
+Three weeks after his Chepstow victory, Altior won at Ascot Racecourse beating Ch'Tibello by one and a quarter lengths despite making a bad mistake at the final flight of hurdles.
 On 15 November Altior was moved up in class for the Grade 2 Sharp Novices' Hurdle at Cheltenham Racecourse and started the 2/1 favourite.
 After racing in second place he took the lead at the second last and held off a strong challenge from Maputo to win by half a length.
 On 26 December he won again, taking a novice hurdle at Kempton Park Racecourse by thirteen lengths from the Willie Mullins-trained Open Eagle.

 On 15 March 2016 Altior made his first appearance at the Cheltenham Festival when he was one of fourteen horses to contest the Supreme Novices' Hurdle and started the 4/1 second favourite behind Min, an Irish gelding who had won the Moscow Flyer Novice Hurdle on his last start.
 The other runners included Buveur d'Air, Bellshill, Charbel and Petit Mouchoir.
 After racing in mid-division, he began to make progress after the fifth of the eight hurdles and took the lead approaching the final obstacle.
 He accelerated away from his rivals to win by seven lengths from Min, with his stablemate Buveur d'Air taking third place.
 After the race Henderson said "He always looked to be in the right place, Nico gave him a great ride.
 I was always happy and he's very good.
 He and Buveur D'Air have both run cracking races" while de Boinville commented "I was seriously impressed...
 We know he stays and that's what he did.
 I think he outstayed them."